 Everyone names everything wrong. — Richard Feynman

-Moreover, the implementation of a sovereign monetary policy is perhaps the best way to stave off any attempted totalitarian absolutism of globalization, a single model for the world that has historically been proven wrong and rejected at every turn, and fails to embrace the world’s plurality.
+Moreover, the implementation of a sovereign monetary policy is perhaps the best way to stave off any attempted totalitarian absolutism of globalization, a single model for the world that has historically been proven wrong and rejected at every turn and fails to embrace the world’s plurality.
 We must globally embrace more granularity of freedom, not less — the main reason why I am vehemently against the forcible homogenization induced by the Eurozone.

 Rebel Without A Cause

 The much higher-order problem with our monetary policies is they are, in their current form, rebels without an evolutionary cause.
-And that an increase in wealth, suggested by those policies, does nothing to strengthen human renewal to prolong our existence on earth.
+An increase in wealth, suggested by those policies, does nothing to strengthen human renewal to prolong our existence on earth.
 In fact, a monetary policy without attachment to evolutionary principles causes, by all accounts, the accelerated attrition of the renewable excellence and enduring lifespan of humanity.